ItemConsulting/lib-xp-turbo/README.md

 ### Page template

+> [!CAUTION]
-**Warning:** Including the *turbo.es2017-esm.js* file will affect the basic functionality of your page (like navigation).
+> Including the *turbo.es2017-esm.js* file will affect the basic functionality of your page (like navigation).
-Read the [Turbo documentation](https://turbo.hotwire.dev/handbook/introduction) to make sure that this is something you want to do.
+> Read the [Turbo documentation](https://turbo.hotwire.dev/handbook/introduction) to make sure that this is something you
+> want to do.

  1. Import the turbo script in your page html (has to be in `<head>`).